-I lean on my training and experience as a journalist to write articles and blog posts for mainstream media publications, as well as entrepreneurs and organizations.
+I lean on my training and experience as a journalist to write editorial articles and blog posts for mainstream media publications, as well as custom content for entrepreneurs and organizations.

 Throughout my career, I’ve worn many hats.
 I’ve been a reporter, a copy editor, a page designer, and a proofreader.
 That variety of experience means I can be versatile, adapting to each client’s specific needs.

 In the past few years, I’ve had bylined stories in the Toronto Star, CBC News, MaRS Discovery District, and CPA Canada, the association of accountants.

 I’ve also ghostwritten articles and blog posts for solopreneurs, small businesses, and not-for-profit organizations.

 If you have a story you need to tell, but lack the time and skill to do so, I can help.

 - Blog post/article packages

 I’m a linguistic minimalist, and proud of it.
 I remove the clutter so the point is clear, memorable and delightful.

 I can synthesize information quickly, transforming complex narratives into relatable stories that connect emotionally with readers.